 An operating system is a set of programs that control and manages all computer resources and operations.
-The operating system is the most important type of system software that executes user programs and makes an easier solution of user problems.
-Users also interact with the computer through an operating system.
+The operating system is the most important type of system software that executes user programs and makes an easier solution to user problems.
+Users also interact with different types of computers through an operating system.

 Furthermore, A computer can do nothing without an operating system.
 An OS must be installed on every computer. when a computer is turned on, the operating system runs a check that all parts of the computer are functioning properly.
 The operating system manages all operations on a computer after loading.

-In addition, an operating system is a set of program that acts as an interface between a user and computer hardware.
-Some popular types of operating system are DOS, Windows, Unix, OS/2, and Linux, etc.
+In addition, an operating system is a set of programs that acts as an interface between a user and computer hardware.
+Popular types of operating systems are DOS, Windows, Unix, OS/2, Linux, etc.

 Types of Operating System